UniversalDependencies/UD_German-GSD/README.md

 # Changelog

+2022-05-15 v2.10
+  * Fixed tokenization, lemmatization and tagging of ordinal numerals.

 2021-11-15 v2.9
   * Fixed UPOS and DEPREL of attributive usages of 'manche'.
   * Fixed UPOS of prepositions based on XPOS==APPR (especially in multi-word named entities).